PlanesLab/q2-metnet/README.md

 + **taxa.qza:** contains the taxonomic lineage of each sequence.
 The column **ID** stores the identificators of each sequence, which are written in the same order as in the feature table rows.
 + **meta.tsv:** file including sample phenotype data.
 The rows correspond to each sample and are written in the same order as the feature table columns.

 In order to use your own data, please refer to [QIIME2 documentation](https://docs.qiime2.org/2023.7/semantic-types/#common-semantic-types) to check allowed column headers.
 In any case, you can use the same columnn headers as in this tutorial files.
 Once QIIME2 and q2-metnet have been successfully installed, the first step is to generate the reactions and subsystem normalized activity scores of our data.
+This step may take a couple of minutes to be performed.

 ```
 qiime metnet generateFeatures \